The uncertainty of a tournament draw: Insights from the Champions League: A case study: the 2024/25 reform of the UEFA Champions League

 We first present the differences between the two competition designs called \emph{old} (used until the 2023/24 season) and \emph{new} (used from the 2024/25 season), following the logic of a recent survey by \citet{DevriesereCsatoGoossens2025}.
+This description allows us to measure draw uncertainty (according to the ideas discussed in Section~\ref{Sec3}), thereby enabling an analysis of the effect of the fundamental reform.

-\subsection{Participating teams}
+\subsubsection{Participating teams}

 The old format involved 32 teams.
 The ranking based on UEFA association coefficients determined the number of participating teams for each association; the four highest-ranked associations provided four teams each.
 Lower-ranked nations had fewer participating teams, and several champions had to play one or more qualification rounds to enter the tournament.